-Join David Powers for an in-depth discussion in this video Displaying text and numbers, part of Introducing PHP.
+Join David Powers for an in-depth discussion in this video Displaying text and numbers, part of Learning PHP.

 - Let's start writing some PHP code to store numbers and text in variables.
 And then display their values in the browser.
 I'll also show you what happens if you use illegal names for variables.
 Open your Script Editor and create a PHP file.
 I've called mine display_values.php We don't need any html code in this file, so if your editing program has inserted html you can delete it.
 But the file must have an opening PHP tag.